 SRAM BOTTOM BRACKETS

-SRAM's bottom brackets, while interchangeable between all SRAM cranksets, are brand specific -- meaning, they can only be installed with SRAM cranks.
+SRAM's GXP bottom brackets are brand specific -- meaning, they can only be installed with SRAM type cranks.
 The key element that makes them different from a Shimano or FSA bottom bracket is that the left side bearing has a smaller diameter to mate with the stepped spindle of the SRAM crank.
 This design allows the inner race of the left side bearing to be captured between the crankarm and the spindle, effectively locating the crank.
 The right side bearing "floats" on the spindle handling only radial loads as you pedal.
-The SRAM design optimizes bearing load, minimizes drag, and gives you more durability.
+The SRAM design optimizes bearing load, minimizes drag, and gives you durability.

 The GXP 83 Bottom Bracket has alloy cups and sealed cartridge bearings.
 It's compatible with Truvativ GXP mountain cranksets designed for an 83mm bottom bracket shell.